Outdoor Play Hazards

 Here are steps to address a rabbit in stasis:

-2. Hydration: Dehydration is a common cause for stasis episodes.
+- Hydration: Dehydration is a common cause for low/no appetite.
 Encourage your rabbit to drink water by providing clean, fresh water in a bowl, never a bottle.
 A veterinarian may also administer subcutaneous fluids to hydrate the rabbit.

-7. Address the Underlying Cause: Stasis is generally a symptom of an underlying issue, such as dental disease, infection, liver lobe torsion, etc. Identify and address the root cause to prevent recurrence.
+- Address the Underlying Cause: Stasis is a symptom of an underlying issue, such as dental disease, infection, liver lobe torsion, heart disease, E. Cuniculi, etc. Identify and address the root cause to prevent recurrence.
 Always request bloodwork and radiographs from your vet to get a proper diagnosis and to rule out obstruction.

 What we don’t recommend :

-• Simethicone(baby gas drops.)
-Recent studies show that simethicone does nothing beneficial for the type of gas rabbits produce.
+- Simethicone(baby gas drops.)
+The latest understanding amongst the most rabbit savvy vets is that simethicone does nothing beneficial for the type of gas rabbits produce.
 Encouraging your rabbit to move around will help break up any gas bubbles more efficiently.

 Stasis is a serious condition that requires immediate attention.
 Knowing the symptoms and acting promptly by consulting a rabbit-savvy veterinarian is vital.
 By following the prescribed treatment plan and maintaining a proactive approach to your rabbit’s health, you can help ensure a happy and healthy life for your beloved companion.